-Power Query can let us perform a lot of complex steps with our data.
+Power Query in Excel can let us perform a lot of complex steps with our data.

 However wouldn’t it be fun if you could understand better what is happening under the hood?
 Come join me as we take a look into the Advanced Editor!